fermyon/bartholomew/docs/content/configuration.md

 volumes = { "content/" = "content/" , "templates/" = "templates/", "scripts/" = "scripts/", "config/" = "config/"}
 ```

 At the time of this writing, Bartholomew does not serve static files.
-Instead, use the [fileserver](https://github.com/deislabs/wagi-fileserver) for Wagi:
+Instead, use the [fileserver](https://github.com/fermyon/spin-fileserver) for Spin:

 ```toml
 [[module]]